-The Alliance covers ambulance services to help you get to the nearest place of care in emergency situations.
-This means that your condition is serious enough that other ways of getting to a place of care could risk your health or life.
-No services are covered outside the U.S., except for emergency services that require you to be in the hospital in Canada or Mexico.
-If you receive emergency ambulance services in Canada or Mexico and you are not hospitalized during that episode of care, your ambulance services will not be covered by the Alliance.
+The Alliance covers ambulance services to help you get to the nearest place of care in an emergency.
+This means your condition is serious enough that other ways of getting to a place of care could risk your health or life.
+No services are covered outside the U.S. except emergency care that requires you to be in the hospital in Canada or Mexico.
+If you get emergency ambulance services in Canada or Mexico and you are not hospitalized during that care episode, the Alliance will not cover your ambulance services.